Chapter "0" - explanation of chapter resources for the Cyberlaw book

 Why a resource page, and why one for each chapter?

 Some chapters had so much material, I could not include it all in the book.
-By putting it here, it is available for you as a research aid, and for me when I teach, or when I update the book.
-The only way to properly display them is on a single webpage, dedicated to that chapter.
+By putting it on my website, it is available for you as a research aid, and for me when I teach or update the book.
+The only way to properly display them is on a single webpage for each chapter, because some chapters have a voluminous amount of references.

-In prior books, I did so much research that I could not include in the book, but saved for a future work.
-And there it sat, never used by anyone.
+In prior books, I did research that could not be included in the book so I "saved" it for a future work and there it sat, unused by anyone.

 I want to make it easy for students and learners to find the law and accurate reliable resources, and this helps do that (even if you never buy the book).